 You may automatically launch a browser to Orchid Fusion VMS using the link installed on your server:

-• Type fusion in the search box, then click the Orchid Fusion icon listed under Applications.
+• Click on the Launcher icon in the top left corner of the screen.
+Then type fusion in the search box, and click the Orchid Fusion icon listed under Applications.